markjivko/kronup-php/docs/Api/DeepContextApi.md

 ## `delete()`

-> Delete a value item from Deep Context
+> Delete a feature from Deep Context

 {: .new-title }